Leib

 Leib is a given name, and (less often) a surname usually of Jewish origin.
-Leib often stems from לייב (leib), the Yiddish word for "lion".
+Leib often stems from לייב (leib), the Yiddish word for Hebrew "heart" לב (lev, leb) and with the diminutives Leibel/Leibl and Leibele, or from the Yiddish word for "lion".
 The Standard German word for lion is Löwe; other – partly dialectal – German forms of the word are Löw, Loew, Löb, Leb and Leib.

-In Standard German, Leib means "body", but that is in general not the source for the Yiddish name.
-Leib may also be connected to the Hebrew word לב (lev, leb), meaning "heart".
+Surnames derived from the name

+"Leib" may itself be a surname.
+There are a number of patronymic surnames derived from the name and its variants based on East Slavic patronymic suffix -ich/-icz.